Nursing Home Abuse

 Sadly, nursing home abuse can come in the form of sexual abuse against elderly residents who are often unable to defend themselves.
 Sexual abuse describes a forced sexual act and can come in the form of inappropriate touching, sexual harassment, or even rape.
 In addition to be extremely harmful physically, these acts can have long term emotional and psychological effects on the victim.
 Like other forms of nursing home abuse, victims often feel afraid in unable to report such abuse and family members should be well aware of any signs of abuse.
 Any sexual molestation is a very serious crime and should be punished.
 Any victim of nursing home sexual abuse may be eligible for financial compensation.

 Your loved ones should not be afraid for their safety while residing in a nursing home.
 We want to protect the rights of you and your family and ensure you are properly compensated for any injury or loss.
-If you suspect someone you know is suffering abuse at the hands of their nursing home, call our New Jersey attorneys at the Law Offices of Herbert I. Ellis, P.C.
-Contact us by e-mail to schedule an appointment for a free initial consultation or call us toll free at 888-ELLIS-LAW (888-355-4752).
+If you suspect someone you know is suffering abuse at the hands of their nursing home, call our New Jersey attorneys at Ellis Law.
+Contact us online to schedule an appointment for a free initial consultation or call us toll free at 888-ELLIS-LAW (888-355-4752).